 Day two is the most important day, where people cook Pongal, a sweet dish made of rice, sugar, ghee and jaggery.
 The rice used is freshly harvested rice.
 While cooking the dish, people let the dish come to a boil and spill over the open fire.
 It is considered a good omen, symbolising a good harvest for the season.

 The third day is dedicated to the cattle and people organise ‘Jallikattu’ festival, where the men try to tame a wild bull.
-It is a grand event that takes place throughout the state, making Tamil Nadu one of the best places to celebrate Makar Sankranti.
+It is a grand event that takes place throughout the state, making Tamil Nadu one of the best places to celebrate Makar Sankranti in India.

 The last day is usually spent with family and friends, and people have relatives coming over and they prepare a feast for them.

 If you are planning to visit Tamil Nadu to see Makar Sankranti or Pongal celebration, you can head to Ooty, and stay at the Club Mahindra Danish Villa or Club Mahindra Derby Green, the best resorts in Ooty offered by Club Mahindra.
 During your stay at these resorts, you can enjoy feasting on the special Pongal menu that includes the sweet dish Pongal and many other local delicacies, while chanting ‘Pongal o Pongal’ along with other guests.

 As we move to the far east of India to Assam, Makar Sankranti celebrations here have a different charm.
 Here people enjoy having a Makar Sankranti feast for up to one week, and the festival in this part of India is known as Magh Bihu.
 As part of the celebration, communities host and play several games, the most popular being ‘tekeli-bhonga’ that translates to pot breaking and buffalo fighting.